istio/istio.io/content/en/docs/reference/config/analysis/ist0166/index.md

 ## How to resolve

-Make sure you are using the `selector` field for sidecars or Istio gateway pods, and use the `targetRef` field for Kubernetes Gateway pods.
-Otherwise, the policy will not be effective.
+Make sure you are using the `selector` field for sidecars or Istio Gateway pods, and use the `targetRef` field for Kubernetes Gateway pods.
+Otherwise, the policy will not be applied.

 Here is an example: